evgenyneu/two_galaxies/README.md

-# JavaScript simulation of two interacting galaxies
+# Simulation of two interacting galaxies

 This a simulation of two interacting galaxies, written in HTML, CSS and JavaScript: